 It is advisable to compare the engine size and the weight of this type of leaf blower as well as the CFM output, to the handheld variant.
 Increasing the CFM reduces the time that you would spend in the yard, cleaning it up.

 The self-powered blower, also known as a push blower, is very powerful.
 It is, in fact, the most powerful type, currently in existence.
 It works and looks a lot like a lawnmower that can be pushed and blows debris away by using high power and speed.
 This makes it a good buy if you are looking to clean a large residential area.
 The wheels, however, make it a bit hard to maneuver.

 This blower is the most expensive model today and requires a lot of storage space.
-It has a high CFM output, and when you have land that is more than one acre in size, this is excellent equipment to blow leaf with.
+It has a high CFM output, and when you have land that is more than one acre in size, this is an excellent equipment to blow leaves with.

 By understanding the area that would have to be covered and the amount of power you would need to clear the debris as well as the capacity of the user, you can easily pick the leaf blower that would work best for you.

 In addition to all the features mentioned, for a handyman who does all the work by himself, a smart move is to also look for equipment that has many capabilities.
-For instance, rather than looking for a leaf blower that does one task, look for equipment that has optional attachments such as mowers, snow blowers, and pressure washer.
+For instance, rather than looking for a leaf blower that does one task, look for equipment that has optional attachments such as mowers, snowblowers, and pressure washers.
 Apart from maintaining a smaller storage space, it also reduces the maintenance cost.

 There are some safety measures that you should put in place before you start using your leaf blower.
 They are

 - Wearing protective aid on your ears.
 It does not matter how well your leaf blower scored on the noise tests, always protect your ears.